 Review summary: Canon 1300D vs Pentax 645Z

 So what conclusions can be drawn?
-Is the Canon 1300D better than the Pentax 645Z or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+Is there a clear favorite between the Canon 1300D and the Pentax 645Z?
+Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.